 If the subtitle-style text isn't your ideal choice of display option, you can create custom text graphics instead.
 Instead of using Switcher's text asset editor to make captions, simply create images with your song lyrics and add them to Switcher as image assets.
 (For more granular instructions, here's a Help Center article on adding images to Switcher.)

 Just as before, add each image in order, and double-check before going live that all of your lyrics are in order.
-When you go live, you will want to use one of Switcher's many multiview layout options to display the lyrics on one portion of the screen, while your camera view of the congregation shows on the other section of the screen.
+When you go live, you will want to use one of Switcher's many multiview layout options to display the lyrics on one portion of the screen, while your camera view of worship service shows on the other section of the screen.

 During your church service, you'll want to set up a multiview layout as your song is beginning.
 Once that is set up, you can just tap on each lyric image to display it for your livestream participants.
 At the end of that lyric, tap on the image to remove it from the screen, and then tap on the following lyric image.
 Continue this process until the song ends, and then you can return to a single view layout.

 These tips aren't limited to song lyrics.
-Many Switcher Studio users also love both methods as ways to display scripture or sermon points during their services.
-I recommend trying out both methods prior to your next service to see what works best for you.
+Many Switcher Studio users also love these methods as ways to display scripture or sermon points during their services.
+I recommend trying out multiple methods prior to your next service to see what works best for you.